LOWZIHONG/HTML/Readme.md

 About.html or aka 'About' on the website is for users to get to know the band better in hopes to help the band out by gaining a bigger fanbase.

-Product.htmls or aka 'Products' on the website is to help users who are intrested in purchasing the band merchandise in that page there is a 'contact for more info' link where it will bring user to a form page for them to fill out.
+Product.html or aka 'Products' on the website is to help users who are intrested in purchasing the band merchandise in that page there is a 'contact for more info' link where it will bring user to a form page for them to fill out.

 In the mobile view there is a hamburger menu that helps user navigate throughout the website easily.